zsobin/DatabaseWebApp/README.md

   4) Go back to overview and select the angle brackets under 'Get started by adding Firebase to your app'.
   5) You should see a bunch of code pop up.
 This is what you'll add to your app to hook it up to Firebase!
   6) Copy ALL the code from my [`head.ejs`](https://github.com/zsobin/DatabaseWebApp/blob/master/project/html/helpers/head.ejs) file, and use it to replace ALL the code in _your_ `head.ejs` file.
   7) Copy ONLY the `config` variable from the code snippet on firebase, and add it you your head.ejs, replacing my `config` variable!
-The only thing you'll need to edit is the `apiKey`.
-In your code, copy the one given to you from Firebase, and replace it with the enviroment variable `apiKey` that we'll set up in the next steps.

 II.
 Hook up the API Key
+  0) Leaving API keys in your code is bad- Bots continuously scrape github looking for apikeys to abuse!
+These next steps help you "hide" your api key from the code that lives on github, but still makes it accessible to be used by your app.
-  1) Grab the api key provided by firebase and run `heroku config:set API_KEY=whateveryourapikeyis` in your terminal (Substituting whateveryourapikeyis for whatever your API key is)
+  2) Run `heroku config:set API_KEY=whateveryourapikeyis` in your terminal (Substituting whateveryourapikeyis for whatever your API key is- found in your firebase config)
-  2) Then run `heroku config:get API_KEY -s >> .env`.
+  3) Then run `heroku config:get API_KEY -s >> .env`.
 This way you can use API_KEY in your local environment and on heroku without actually having it in your code.
-Bots continuously scrape github looking for apikeys to abuse!
+  2) In your `head.ejs`, replace your api key it with the enviroment variable `apiKey` (example [here](https://github.com/zsobin/DatabaseWebApp/blob/master/project/html/helpers/head.ejs#L29)).

 _There are 2 ways to interact with a database.
 To use Firebase, we're using the API they provided.
 The other way would be to access a database directly through server-side code.
 The server-side code would then pass the relevant data to the page that gets rendered.
 Can you think of why you would choose one over the other?
 Ask a HubSpotter what they think!_